Examples of recent questions relating to Bank of Scotland Private transfer of equity

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Bank of Scotland Private conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may require that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance